dmlc/xgboost/doc/R-package/discoverYourData.md

 observation is on this branch then it should be classified as `1`, and the other branch saying the exact opposite).

-`Cover` measures the relative percent of observations concerned by a feature.
+`Cover` is related to the second order derivative (or Hessian) of the loss function with respect to a particular variable; thus, a large value indicates a variable has a large potential impact on the loss function and so is important.

 `Frequency` is a simpler way to measure the `Gain`.
 It just counts the number of times a feature is used in all generated trees.
 You should not